Structure Constants in equivariant oriented cohomology of flag varieties: Introduction

-The paper is organized as follows: In \S2 we recall necessary notions from \cite{CZZ1, CZZ2, CZZ3}.
-We recall the definition of Demazure element, formal affine Demazure algebra, its dual, and relation with $\hh_T(G/B)$.
-In \S3 we prove the twisted Leibniz rule for the element $Z_i$, which is used to derive the structure constants of the basis $Z_{I_w}^*$ in \S4.
-In \S5 we specialize our result to Demazure operators in singular cohomology and K-theory, and recover the formulas in \cite{GK19}.
-In \S6 we specialize our result to Demazure-Lusztig operators in singular cohomology, which, as a by-product, recovers the formula in \cite{S19}.
-In \S7 we consider Demazure-Lusztig operators in K-theory and obtain a formula for K-theoretic stable basis.
-In \S8, for equivariant oriented cohomology, we generalize a result of Kostant-Kumar by relating our formula of structure constants with restriction formula of Schubert classes.
+The paper is organized as follows: In \textsection 2 we recall necessary notation introduced by the second author in \cite{CZZ1, CZZ2, CZZ3}.
+We recall the definition of a Demazure element, the formal affine Demazure algebra, its dual, and relation with $\hh_T(G/B)$.
+In \textsection 3 we prove the twisted Leibniz rule for the operator $Z_\alpha$, which is used to derive the structure constants of the basis $Z_{I_w}^*$ in \textsection 4.
+In \textsection 5, we specialize our result to Demazure operators in singular cohomology and K-theory, and recover the formulas in \cite{GK19}.
+In \textsection 6 we specialize our result to Demazure-Lusztig operators in singular cohomology, which, as a by-product, recovers the formula due to Su in \cite{S19}.
+In \textsection 7 we consider Demazure-Lusztig operators in K-theory and obtain a formula for the structure constants of the K-theoretic stable basis.
+In \textsection 8, for equivariant oriented cohomology, we generalize some results of Kostant-Kumar (\cite[Proposition 4.32]{KK86}, \cite[Lemma 2.25]{KK90}) by relating our formula for structure constants with a restriction formula of Schubert classes.